Ravenbrook/mps/procedure/review.rst

     Executing [proc.review.plan](https://github.com/Ravenbrook/mps/blob/d4ef690a7f2a3d3d6d0ed496eff46e09841b8633/procedure/review.rst#52-review-planning)

+_`.plan.iterate`: Consider all of this procedure.

+- This procedure is only in rough order.
+Later steps may change earier decisions.
+For example, availability of people for `.plan.roles`_ might affect `.plan.tactics`_.

+_`.plan.tactics`: Examine the change and decide how to check it to achieve `2.
+Purpose`_.

+- The default and most effective tactic is to have `.role.checker`_ examine every line of the change, evenly distributing their attention by using a checking rate, such as 10 lines/minute.

+- Large repetitive automatic changes (seach-and-replace) might be best handled by sampling using a random number generator and a strong Brownian motion producer (dice and tea).

+- Large changes might be broken up by document type, or topic, but you still want multiple `.role.checker`_ to look at everything.

+- Changes that cannot feasibly be checked should fail `.entry`_ and may need to be reworked into stages that are feasible to review, perhaps by version control transformations.
+[Ensure `entry.universal`_ has a rule for this.
+RB 2023-01-31] [branch/2014-02-19/remember-time -> branch/2014-04-14/remember-time-2 -> branch/2016-03-22/remember-time-3 -> branch/2018-08-08/refset-struct is an example of this.
+RB 2023-01-31]

+- Record any variations from the default tactic.

 _`.plan.time`: Estimate the checking rate and time.

+- GitHub provides diff stats on the pull request (to the right of "Conversation").

 - `.phase.check`_ should last no more than one hour, so that checkers can maintain concentration.